keboola/developers-docs/cli/commands/template/test/run/index.md

 `--test-name <string>`
 : Run only a test with a specified name

+`--test-projects-file <string>`
+: File containing projects that could be used for templates

 `--verbose <bool>`
 : Show details about running tests (default false)